-- Specialty chemical companies are benefiting from the fight against environmental risk
+- Speciality chemical companies are benefiting from innovative products aimed at tackling environmental risks

-- Specialty chemicals are less vulnerable to changes in the economic cycle
+- Speciality chemicals companies are less vulnerable to changes in the economic cycle

 - Petrochemicals highly dependent on changes in the economic cycle

 - Stricter regulatory environment forcing producers to overhaul their business models